-Sustainable Transport Modalities and Public Health
+Transport and Health

 Suzanne leads the multidisciplinary TRANSITION Clean Air Network addressing future air quality challenges supported by UK Research and Innovation Clean Air Strategic Priorities Fund Wave 2 investment.
 The network aim is to identify, prioritise and address new emerging indoor and outdoor air quality challenges linked to the UK low emission mobility revolution.
 Partners include co-investigators at nine UK universities, Public Health England and over 20 public, commercial and civic sector organisations.

 Suzanne is Co-Investigator and public health lead for Actively anticipating the unintended consequences on air quality of future public policies (ANTICIPATE) led by Professor Nigel Gilbert at the University of Surrey.
 The NERC funded study within Wave 1 of the Clean Air Strategic Priorities Fund seeks to bring together policy analysts and policy makers from UK central government, devolved administrations and local and regional authorities, stakeholders from business and civil society organisations, and academics and researchers to explore forthcoming policy initiatives for their consequences (intended or unintended, positive or negative) on air quality.